 All the files you require for this assignment have been gathered together in a Unix "tar" file.
 This is an single archive file containing a set of files.
-On a Linux lab machine in Olin 219, you should run a web browser and navigate to the "Schedule" tab of the course web page.
-Then right-click the datalab-floats-handout.tar link available in the Homework column.
+On a Linux lab machine in Olin 219, you should run a web browser and navigate to the "Supplements" tab of the course web page.
+Then right-click the datalab-floats-handout.tar link from the Homework Distributions section.

 Save the file to a directory specific to your cs281 work.
 If you left-click or download to somewhere else, you should start by copying datalab-floats-handout.tar to a (protected) directory on a Linux machine in which you plan to do your work.
-Then, from the directory containing the tar file, give the command unix> tar xvf datalab-floats-handout.tar.
+Then, from the directory containing the tar file, give the command unix> tar xvf datalab-floats-handout.tar use while-loops and conditionals, but are still restricted to integer operations, as described in the comments of bits.c.

-This will cause a number of files to be unpacked in the directory.
+This will cause a number of files to be unpacked in a created datalab-handout directory.
 The only file you will be modifying and turning in is bits.c.

-The bits.c file contains a skeleton for each of the programming puzzles.
-Your assignment is to complete each function skeleton, adhering to the following rules:
+The bits.c file contains a skeleton for each of the 4 programming puzzles.
+Your assignment is to complete each function skeleton following the coding guidelines.
+For these floating point puzzles, you are allowed to